sandeep2194/goStartingContainerTemplate/README.md

 - **Go Environment**: Pre-installed Go language support.
 - **Integrated Tools**: Essential tools like Git, debuggers, and linters.
 - **Consistent Workflow**: Same development environment for every student.

----

-Feel free to modify or add any specific details related to your course or container setup.